 Bug Spray is horrible smelling when you have to put it on your body.
 It’s even worse if it leaks in your clothes.
 These solid bug spray options work just as well—or—better than liquid bug spray.
 They might be your new go-to even at home.
 The only drawback is it’s for 3 years and over.
 So if you have younger ones you might need to still bring standard bug spray.

 When traveling with solid products, you need something for them to travel in.
 You can always go the inexpensive route and just put them into separate plastic baggies, but you can also get tins from Lush that are perfectly sized to hold them, and are nice looking too.

-If you’re trying to pack less, ease the annoyance of liquid restrictions, or just try something new, solid toiletries are something I think you should definitely try.
+If you’re trying to pack less, ease the annoyance of liquid restrictions, or just try something new, you should definitely use solid toiletries for travel